Three Natural Ways to Avoid Knee Surgery

 - Take healthy, safe supplements.
 Glucosamine and chondroitin both are famous for joint relief, but they can take up to eight weeks to “kick in”.
 UC-II—an especially powerful type of collagen—works a lot faster and can actually halt the autoimmune and enzyme-related actions that cause joint destruction.

 And hyaluronic acid is a naturally-occurring lubricant that can help relieve arthritic pain.
-Some doctors give it as an injection, but I find a hyaluronic softgel works very well.
+Some doctors give it as an injection, and it’s also available as a hyaluronic softgel that works very well.

 Finally, curcumin has proven a godsend when it comes to joint pain.
 It reduces inflammation, and encourages health in cartilage and the body’s natural lubricants.
-Look for a form like Cavamax or Meriva that’s optimized for better absorption.
+Look for a form like Cavacurmin® or Meriva® that’s optimized for better absorption.

 - Acupuncture and massage.
 Finally, acupuncture and massage can do wonders for your joints.

 Both help alleviate pain.
 Massage can help increase flexibility.
 And acupuncture has been in use for 5,000 years for good reason.
-I’ve seen patients cured overnight with the help of a good acupuncturist.
+It’s not uncommon to discover stories of joint pain cured overnight with the help of a good acupuncturist.

 For joints, adding electrical stimulation to your acupuncture can intensify the benefits, and even help strengthen surrounding muscle and tissue.